knutwalker/algebras/README.md

 ## Using Effect

-Any method, that produces an effect using an algebra must be paramterized in a type `F[_]` with a view bound for the algebra that this method uses.
+Any method, that produces an effect using an algebra must be paramterized in a type `F[_]` with a context bound for the algebra that this method uses.
 The return type is `Effect[F, A]` where `A` is the methods actual return type.

 At the end of the universe, you have a composed `Effect[F, A]` that you need to run.